remotesynth/certifiedfreshevents/content/events/flashback-conference-2020.md

 <a href="#register">Register Today</a>

-## Speakers...so far! {#speakers}
+## Speakers {#speakers}

-We are building a fantastic lineup of experts!
-Check back for more speaker announcements.
+We have a fantastic lineup of experts in frontend development, JavaScript and serverless!

 ### Keynotes